 Any nut or seed butter works, but I prefer using almond butter.
 The almond butter isn’t overpowering and tastes delicious with the caramel topping.
 If you want a full-blown peanut butter taste, use creamy peanut butter or sunflower seed butter (the latter is perfect to keep it nut free and peanut free).

 Like the nut/seed butter, any sticky sweetener works.
-I opted to keep this recipe 100% sugar-free, so used my favorite monk fruit sweetened maple syrup.
+I opted to keep this recipe 100% keto friendly and sugar-free, so used my favorite monk fruit sweetened maple syrup.
 General maple syrup and agave nectar are two sticky sweeteners which also work.

 The best part about this portion of the healthy homemade mars bars is that you can adjust it based on your texture preference.
 If you want your final mars bar to be more on the smooth and creamy side, transfer the batter to the lined pan when ‘just’ firm.
 If you prefer a more fudgy, dense and firm nougat (SUPER chewy!), transfer to the lined pan when the batter ‘just’ forms.

 Now for the sticky caramel layer, let’s backtrack to the two aforementioned ingredients- The sticky sweetener and nut or seed butter of choice.
 To create the caramel layer, you’ll need to just combine the two, melt and voila- Instant, healthy caramel.

 To take the caramel up a notch, add the optional coconut oil to the mixture.
 It not only adds a silky and smooth texture, but you won’t be able to taste it whatsoever!

 The Healthy Chocolate Layer

 The final step is to coat these delicious bars in a smooth layer of chocolate.
 You can literally use any chocolate of choice, but be wary of your dietary requirements.